How I organize my Neovim configuration

 Update: 9th February 2023 — when setting up Neovim on a fresh system, I notice that I get a bunch of errors from the after files as they are executing on boot, before I’ve actually installed the plugins.
 I will add protected calls to the plugins soon to mitigate these errors.

-One response to “How I organize my Neovim configuration”
+One thought on “How I organize my Neovim configuration”

 Leave a Reply